web-seven/backstage-plugins/plugins/backstage-plugin-scaffolder-extensions/README.md

 # EntityObjectPicker Field Extension Plugin

 This plugin for Backstage provides a `ScaffolderFieldExtensions` that enhances the functionality of the `EntityPicker` field.
-The plugin allows you to select and use the entire object of the selected entity as a value or choose which specific field of the entity will be used as a value.
+The plugin allows you to select and use the entire object of the selected entity as a value or choose which specific fields of the entity will be used as a value.
 Additionally, the plugin provides a custom `ReviewStepComponent` to display a preview link to the selected entity.

 ## Configuration